project-sunbird/sunbird.org-docs/developer-docs/server-configurations/metadata_driven_forms.md

 1. Ensure that all the prerequisites are met
 2. Get access to [Form API](apis/form/)Resources
 3. Use an API client to perform the update form operation
-4. Use[Update Form API](apis/form/#operation/FormUpdate) to configure the metadata fields on a form, ensure that you provide valid inputs to the configuration parameters in the header, request payload while calling the API.
+4. Use [Update Form API](apis/form/#operation/FormUpdate) to configure the metadata fields on a form, ensure that you provide valid inputs to the configuration parameters in the header, request payload while calling the API.

 **Configuration Parameters**